Summer Adventures 2015

 Day Adventures is Monday-Friday and the participants must to be on Campus by 8:00 AM daily.
 Please note that no breakfast will be provided for day participants.
 Make sure that your participant arrives dressed appropriately for the daily activity.
 A change of clothes, water bottle and towel is recommended.
 Healthy lunches and snacks will be provided daily.

-Weekend Adventures are available for all participants in addition to the Day Adventures.
+Weekend Adventures are available as an add on to either the Day or Overnight Adventures.
 Weekend Adventures consist of two-night hut trips at Shrine Mountain Vail or a campus based river rafting program wherein the campers overnight at the CMC campus.
 On the campus based river program, the campers will experience a full day of rafting on Saturday, a half day on Sunday, and evenings of community and campus based activities Friday and Saturday.
 Each option rotates weekly based on youth and teen and adult schedules.
-More information regarding dates of each Weekend Adventure option is available below.
+More information regarding dates of each Weekend Adventure is shown in the Summer Programs section.